nichita-stefanita/Explore/README.md

 ## About
 Explore is application for iOS.
 Built with SwiftUI and Unsplash API.
 Dependencies are managed through Swift package manager.
+At the moment it's basically just a mockup done for fun, getting to know SwiftUI.

 ## 🚀 Getting Started
 1. Clone the repository.